-Technology helps railroads achieve incredible safety milestones, minimize their impact on the natural environment and maintain a competitive edge in today’s fast-paced global economy.
+Technology helps railroads achieve safety milestones, minimize their impact on the environment and maintain a competitive edge in today’s fast-paced global economy.

 Looking toward the future, federal regulations must both permit and encourage railroads to continue to develop and deploy these vital technologies that produce meaningful benefits for citizens, American businesses and the U.S. economy.

 Railroads harness the power of Big Data to solve big challenges in unimaginable ways.
 Aided by smart sensors deployed across the network and advancements in track inspection technologies, railroads have amassed databases with hundreds of trillions of bytes of information about the condition of track and equipment.
 This virtual goldmine of data coupled with improved data analytics software allows railroads to uncover critical data trends and apply those learnings to enhance safety and operations.

 Once data trends have been identified, researchers at MxV Rail extensively study the data and develop recommendations for how to apply it to improve operations.
 One aspect of data analysis is the ability to analyze multiple factors at once and develop “composite rules” — industry-wide standards that are developed by identifying a factor or combination of factors that can indicate if a piece of equipment is near risk of failure.
 Recently, industry members issued a composite rule that sets the industry-wide standards for wheel safety and integrity.
 MxV Rail’s InteRRIS® database provides the foundation for future composite rules.